PhiLhoSoft/Web-Playground/doc/How to test if a variable or property is defined.md

 Some people object that this method can be flawed because JavaScript doesn't prevent from assigning a value to `undefined`:
 `undefined = {};` is legal!
-Now, it is unlikely to happen, unless somebody made a programming mistake like forgetting a `=` in an oddly constructed test: `if (undefined = foo)`.
+Now, it is unlikely to happen, unless somebody made a programming mistake like forgetting an `=` in an oddly constructed test: `if (undefined = foo)`.
 If you include in your code base code from an inattentive adept of Yoda conditions, you have a bigger problem than you thought... :-)<br>
 And ECMAScript 5, implemented in all major modern browsers, now prevent this, making (at least!) `undefined` immutable.

-### if (foo)
+### if (v)

 `if (foo)`<br>
 _or_<br>
 `if (foo.bar)`

 I mention it because its usage is common.
 But it is generally a bad way to do the check.<br>
 First, the first form fails (with the error "ReferenceError: foo is not defined") if the variable is not defined at all.
 Now, the check is generally done for a property, which is safer.
-Note that so called global variables are, on the browser, properties of the `window` object, so instead of writing `if (foo)`, we can always write `if (window.foo)`, and it won't crash as the first form.<br>
+Note that so called global variables are, on the browser, properties of the `window` object, so instead of writing `if (foo)`, we can always write `if (window.foo)`, and it won't crash as in the first form.<br>
-Second, it is a brittle check: it will fail if `foo.bar` is undefined, as expected, but also if it is "falsey", the JavaScript term for all values evaluated as false because of type coersion.
+Second, it is a brittle check: it will fail if `foo.bar` is undefined, as expected, but also if it is "falsey", the JavaScript term for all values evaluated as false because of type coercion.
 So it also fails if `foo.bar` is defined but has the value `false`, or is an empty string, or zero, or `null`, etc.<br>
 Not very trustworthy...<br>
 To be honest, this form of test is mostly used when `foo.bar` is expected to be a function, to check if we can call it or not.
 In this case, it is unlikely to be 0 or '' or false...